khpavel/clindoc-app-backend/API_SPECIFICATION.md

 ## Navigation and Document Structure

+### Terminology

+**OutputDocument Terminology**: The structured editable document for documents of type `"csr"` is called `OutputDocument` in the codebase and API.
+The term "CSR" (Clinical Study Report) refers specifically to the document type (`Document.type == "csr"`), while `OutputDocument` is the structured representation used for editing sections and versions.
+The `/api/v1/output/*` endpoints are the official API for OutputDocument operations.
+The deprecated `/api/v1/csr/*` endpoints are thin wrappers that delegate to the output endpoints and will be removed in a future major version.

 ### Document-Based Navigation

 The frontend can navigate by `document_id` for CSR, QC, and RAG operations.
 This provides a consistent identifier across all endpoints.